 Waiheke Island’s wine production represents less than 1% of New Zealand’s production, which in turn represents under 1% of the world’s export wine sales.
-With just 216 hectares under vine, shared among 30 growers, it is axiomatic that winegrowing on Waiheke is small-scale.
+With over 130 hectares under vine, shared among 30 growers, it is axiomatic that winegrowing on Waiheke is small-scale.

 Volumes are low and economic viability depends heavily on the ability to achieve quality standards that justify a loyal following at the price levels needed for mainly ‘boutique’ operations.